Botanical Ingredient

 Why We Use It

 Stevia surprised me.
 I planted it expecting a useful sweetener for the garden and found instead one of the most vigorous, productive plants in the summer beds — thriving through July and August when plenty of other herbs struggle.
-The antimicrobial and anti-inflammatory properties were an unexpected bonus that came from reading more deeply into the research.
-I keep growing it because it produces abundantly through the heat, contributes real medicinal properties, and reminds me that even the herbs we think we know well have more to offer than the single use we first put them to.
+The rich botanical profile was an unexpected bonus that came from reading more deeply into the research.
+I keep growing it because it produces abundantly through the heat, contributes real botanical depth, and reminds me that even the herbs we think we know well have more to offer than the single use we first put them to.